Estate Planning

 Having an estate plan can allow you to not only protect assets from taxes and creditors, but it can also provide you with control over who receives what – and who doesn’t.

-With effective estate planning, you can build your estate during your asset-accumulation years, maintain your financial security during retirement, and designate someone to make medical decisions for you when you cannot.
+With effective estate planning, you can build your estate during your asset-accumulation years, maintain your financial independence during retirement, and designate someone to make medical decisions for you when you cannot.

 Estate planning also helps you protect your assets against the high costs of long-term care and to manage your financial and legal affairs if you become disabled.

-Frank Financial Concepts works in conjunction with tax, legal, insurance, and estate planning specialists to help you explore and implement the estate planning strategies that will work best for you and those you care about.
+Frank Financial Concepts works in conjunction with your tax, legal, insurance, and estate planning specialists to help you explore and implement the estate planning strategies that are suitable for you and those you care about.

 For more details on the estate planning process, Contact Us.